Bicycle paths, elasticae and sub-Riemannian geometry: The proof of Theorem .

 We continue with the proof of the `if' part of Theorem \ref{thm:main2}.
 Let $c:\R\to\R^2$ be an arc length parametrization of a straight line and $\gamma: \R \to Q$ any horizontal lift of $c$.
 As discussed immediately above, any horizontal lift of a metric line must be a metric line, hence $\gamma$ is a metric line in $Q$.
 The back track of such a lift is either a straight line or a tractrix of width $\ell$.
 In case the back track is a tractrix apply $\Phi$ to $\gamma$ and project back to arrive at $\tilde c= \pi_f \circ \Phi \circ \gamma$.
 By the last lemma any such $\tilde c$ is an Euler soliton of width $2 \ell$.
 Since isometries map metric lines to metric lines the curve $\tilde\gamma=\Phi \circ \gamma$ is a metric line and so the Euler soliton $\tilde c$ is the projection of a metric line.

 \mn

 Note that we can construct any Euler soliton of width $2 \ell$ in this way.

 \mn{\bf The rest of the proof of Theorem \ref{thm:main2} (the `only if' part).} We have just proven that all infinite geodesics in $Q$ whose front tracks are straight lines or Euler solitons of width $2 \ell$ are metric lines.
 To prove that there are no other metric lines in $Q$ we invoke Theorem \ref{thm:main1}.
-According to this theorem it suffices to eliminate all the other non-inflectional elasticae as front tracks.
-Figure 3 shows that any wide front track elastica fails to minimize past two of its kinks.
-To eliminate the narrow front track elastica, we give a general argument that works as well for wide front track elasticae.
-Given any one of these other elasticae $\f(t)$, where $t$ is arc-length, we can rigidly rotate it so that its directrix is horizontal, ie $\f(t) = (x(t), y(t))$, where $y(t)$ is periodic of some period $T > 0$ and $x(t+T) = x(t)+L$.
+According to this theorem it suffices to eliminate all the non-inflectional elasticae, other then the Euler soliton, as front tracks of metric lines in $Q$.
+Our proof follows the idea suggested by Figure \ref{fig:conj}.
+Given any non-inflectional elasticae $\f(t)$, other then the Euler soliton, where $t$ is arc-length, we can rigidly rotate it so that its directrix is horizontal, that is, $\f(t) = (x(t), y(t))$, where $y(t)$ is periodic of some period $T > 0$ and $x(t+T) = x(t)+L$ for some $L>0$.
 By translations in $x,y$ and $t$ we can further assume that $\f(0)=(0,0)$ is a vertex of maximum curvature, so that $x(0) = y(0) = 0$ and $\theta(0)=\pi/2$.
 (There are explicit expressions for $x(t)$ and $y(t)$ in terms of elliptic functions but we will not need these.)

 Thus, after one period we have $\f(T) = (L,0)$.
 Because $t$ is arc-length, the length of the elastica segment between $\f(0)$ and $\f(T)$ is $T$.
 But a straight horizontal line segment is the shortest curve connecting $\f(0)$ to $\f(T)$ and its length is $L$, so we must have that $L<T$.